carpentries-lab/metagenomics-workshop/_extras/guide.md

 This lesson is meant to be taught in its entirety.
 For novice learners, schedule around 4 hours for this lesson.
 If your learners are already somewhat familiar with the bash shell, the earlier episodes can be condensed.

+#### Redirection episode
+Even when the output of `grep -B1 -A2 NNNNNNNNNN JC1A_R2.fastq > bad_reads.txt`  is a FastQ file, the output is stored in .txt because later in the episode, the instruction `grep -B1 -A2 NNNNNNNNNN *.fastq >> bad_reads.txt` would rise a warning and unintended consequences if the file was `bad_reads.fastq`.

 ## Technical tips and tricks

 #### Command Prompt Editing